-This example watershed consists of 3 drainage areas and an intermediate channel.
+This example watershed consists of three drainage areas (subareas) and an intermediate channel.
 Our task here is to develop the most downstream hydrograph which outfalls into a major lower horizontal channel.

 To model the watershed shown below, follow these 5 easy steps:

 - Develop runoff hydrographs for sub-areas “DA1” and “DA2” — Hydrographs 1 and 2.

 - Add (combine) Hydrographs 1 and 2 to form Hydrograph 3.
 (They converge at the same point, a confluence.)

 - Route Hydrograph 3 through the intermediate channel to create hydrograph 4.

 - Create runoff hydrograph for sub-area “DA3” — Hydrograph 5.

 - Lastly, add Hydrographs 4 and 5 to create Hydrograph 6.

 Following is a step-by-step procedure working from the “Basin Model” tab.
 We’ll disregard the input particulars such as drainage areas, CNs, etc. This will be covered in more detail in Part II.
 This tutorial is simply to illustrate the steps involved in developing a watershed “model” in Hydrology Studio.

 1. Add runoff hydrographs representing DA1 and DA2